 While each of us may have a preferred personality style – a fairly stable pattern for how we exercise influence in most circumstances – we know that the highest performers adapt their style as the need arises.
 Simply put, they exhibit Emotional Intelligence (EI).
 This does not mean we must abandon our personality style and become someone we are not in order to be more effective.
 After all, our preferred style may make it more comfortable for us to develop specific competencies that are essential for exercising influence.

-Beginning with self-awareness, we learn to recognize what makes our style ideally suited for certain situations – we seek a contextual understanding of what it means to REACH from our style.
+Beginning with self-awareness, we learn to recognise what makes our style ideally suited for certain situations – we seek a contextual understanding of what it means to REACH from our style.
 Within this context, we gain an appreciation for how diverse styles may be beneficial in other situations.
 Finally, through a pattern of measurement, training and coaching, we can develop the influential competencies associated with each style and ultimately leverage those with the same comfort level we find in our preferred style.

-The result: we grow EI by learning to
+The result: we grow EI by learning to RElate to others more effectively as we ACHieve shared goals.
+We REACH!

 Over the last decade, there has been explosive growth in research and applications around Emotional Intelligence (EI), and for good reason.
 We know that stronger EI promotes a number of desirable outcomes, not the least of which is increased leadership performance.
 However, too many EI-based models appear to promote an unnecessary dichotomy.
 That is, EI is either described as trait-based (meaning you have it or you don’t) or it is described as skill-based (you gain it if you can develop specific skills).
 For the average organisational development professional, who is less interested in an academic debate, this dichotomy only creates confusion regarding where to invest already scarce resources for the greatest impact.

-The REACH Ecosystem was developed to translate scientific discoveries around RQ into practical solutions that offer measurable performance improvement – for organizations of all sizes and types.
+The REACH Ecosystem was developed to translate scientific discoveries around RQ into practical solutions that offer measurable performance improvement – for organisations of all sizes and types.
 If RQ is the one number you need to grow, the REACH Ecosystem is the unified platform you cannot afford to live without.

 RQ offers convergent validity by demonstrating association with other measures linked to specific aspects of EI development: